percona/replication-manager/README.md

 ## Single node Replica manager for PXC

 To implement a simple Replica (one single node connected to a PXC cluster), we suggest you to read and apply the [Asynchronous Connection Failover for Replicas](https://dev.mysql.com/doc/refman/8.4/en/replication-asynchronous-connection-failover-replica.html) method.
-The failover will automatically realized by the MySQL server without the need to implement a third party script.
+The failover will be automatically realized by the MySQL server without the need to implement a third party script.

 ## Compatibility with EOL PXC 5.7
 The tool comes in two versions: